WTS-MP/MakecodeMicrobit/tutorials/grove-counter.md

 ## Download & Test Program

 Click ``|Download|`` to transfer your code.

-When you press the 'A' button, the number will randomly change on the 4-Digit Display
+When you press the 'A' button, the number will randomly change on the 4 Digit Display

 ## End of tutorial